ihucos/plash/README.md

 - Don't be a monolith but don't try too hard not to be one.
 - Only be as smart as necessary and keep it simple and stupid (KISS).
 - Do it or don't do it, but never complain or warn via stderr, nobody cares.
-- There is no ad-hoc work or reporting, behave as expected and leak abstraction upwards.
 - Still be able to run this in five years without any maintenance work.
 - Find out what this program is and especially what it not is.
 - Say no to features, say yes to solved used cases.